jjablonski-it/mafia-party-game/readme.md

 - [ ] Authentication
 - [ ] Official launch

+# Technologies
+Game is created in `React` and `Node` js.

+### Some of the packages used in the project:
+- Express
+- Socket io
+- React spring
+- Jest
+- Moment
+- Axios

-`I might publish the code in the near future`
+`I might publish the source code in the near future`